Frequently Asked Questions

 Q: My child has no music experience, can they still sign-up?

 A: Yes!
 SMF Jazz Academy does not require students to have prior music experience.
-All we ask is a commitment and desire for students to participate everyday for them to benefit from the high-quality music jazz education.
+All we ask is a commitment and desire for students to participate in our virtual program for them to benefit from the high-quality music jazz education.

 Q: Is there a tuition fee?

-A: No, SMF Jazz Academy is tutition-free!
-SMF Jazz Academy provides everything a student will need to participate in the program.
+A: No, SMF Jazz Academy is completely FREE!
+We provide everything a student will need to participate in the program.

 Q: What tuition-free things are provided during my child’s participation?